Cohort 2 (undergraduate school attended):

-GW’s Post-Baccalaureate Pre-Medicine Certificate program benefits those who want to apply to medical school but have not yet taken the general and organic chemistry, biology, and physics courses necessary for admission.
-Although not a prerequisite of all medical schools, a biochemistry course is also included in the curriculum to prepare students for new content that will be on the MCAT2015.
+The program’s Pre-MD/DO track is devised for those who want to apply to medical school, but have not yet taken general and organic chemistry, biology, and physics courses necessary for admission.
+Although not a prerequisite of all medical schools, a biochemistry course is also included in our curriculum to prepare students for new content that will be on the MCAT2015.
 For more information regarding the newly revised MCAT exam, please visit the Association of American Medical College's (AAMC) website.

 What Will I Learn?

-Students will complete the program with the coursework commonly required of U.S. allopathic and osteopathic medical schools, and they will also be well prepared to take the newly revised MCAT2015 through a course offered on-site by Kaplan.
-They will strengthen their interview skills with the help of faculty involved in the GW medical school admissions process.
-For a well-rounded view of medicine and other health professions, students will also hear from guest speakers about current topics in the industry including health care policy, research, and interdisciplinary practice.
+The Post-Baccalaureate Pre-Medicine Program provides many basic science courses that are essential for successful enrollment into the graduate program for your track.
+In addition, the Pre-MD/DO track students will complete the program with coursework commonly required of U.S. allopathic and osteopathic medical schools, and they will be well prepared to take the newly revised MCAT2015 through a course offered on-site by Kaplan.
+Pre-PA track students will take a number of core sciences required of many programs including biology, general chemistry, and organic chemistry; however, it is important to check with the PA programs you are considering to review their specific requirements.
+All students will learn interview skills with the help of faculty who have experience in graduate program admissions.
+For a well-rounded view of medicine and other health professions, students will also hear from guest speakers about current topics in the industry including health care policy, research, and interprofessional practice.

 Course Design and Location

-Prospective students who have completed the pre-requisite courses and wish to enhance their academic record for application to medical school may wish to consider GW's Graduate Certificate in Anatomy and Translational Sciences.
+Prospective students who have already completed prerequisite courses and wish to enhance their academic record for application to medical school may wish to consider GW's Graduate Certificate in Anatomy and Translational Sciences.